HeinoPortfolio/MS_IT_Management/README.md

 **Note:** This is an extension of the software solution that was created during my bachelor's in software development.
 During the bachelor's capstone I created the following project:
 - Android university term scheduler.
 Follow this link to be taken to the project and associated files.
 [Click Here!](https://github.com/HeinoPortfolio/AndroidProject)

+**Note 2:** This is not all the work that was completed during the degree.
+Some work is not able to be displayed because of school restrictions on public availability of course content.

 # Competencies
 - Analyze a real-world software or systems problem.
 - Draft an executive email